perceptron8/pinky.ext/README.md

 ## How it works?

 It intercepts some of requests made by your browser (see: [permissions](#Permissions)).
-Or by flash plugin running within your browser, to be specific.
+Or, by flash plugin running within your browser, to be specific.
-If request's url matches one of known collectibles urls, request is redirected to something more visible.
+If request's url matches one of known collectibles urls, it is redirected to something more... visible.

 ## Where can I get it?